Shalpha2/tracker/README.md

 Feel free to open an issue if you find bugs or have feature requests!

 🐛 Known Issues
-Passwords are stored in plain text (⚠️ security risk)
+Passwords are stored in plain text

-No email validation during registration

 Cannot edit or update existing applications

-No input validation for dates or status values

 📄 License
 This project is licensed under the MIT License.